lavary/laravel-menu/README.md

 ## Sorting the Items

-`laravel-menu` can sort the items based on a user defiend function or a key (item properties like id,parent,etc) or meta data stored along with the item.
+`laravel-menu` can sort the items based on a user defined function or a key (item properties like id,parent,etc) or meta data stored along with the item.

 You can pass a closure as the first argument to `SortBy()` method: